Ris-Bali/ARA/blog.md

-# Eklavya : Deep Learning Library from Scratch
+# ARA :A Deep Learning Library from scratch
 ___
 ## Introduction
 ___

 Eklavya is a program conducted by the [Society of Robotics and Automation, VJTI](https://github.com/SRA-VJTI) in which freshmen study and execute various projects amongst various fields in ML, Embedded Systems, amongst various others under the guidance of their seniors as their mentors.

 The Project that was completed by our team ([Rishabh Bali](https://github.com/Ris-Bali), [Aayush Mehta](https://github.com/AayushM8) and [Aditya Mhatre](https://github.com/Adi935)) , was understanding and making a **Deep Learning Library**, from scratch.
 We learnt about various aspects and basic concepts of Deep Learning.
+You can check out the repository fore the [project](https://github.com/Ris-Bali/ARA) .
+The following is a blog for the project written by Rishabh.

 ___